complex trauma resources.

 The Complexity of Racial Trauma

-Contact Me - Therapy for Pet People
+Reach out for help - Therapy for Pet People

 If you have questions or need support, please reach out to me!
 This journey can be difficult, but you don’t have to walk it alone.